David (Michelangelo): Commission

-The history of the statue of David begins before Michelangelo's work on it from 1501 to 1504.
-The commission was made during a decisive period in the history of the Florentine republic established after the expulsion of the Medici.
+Plans were being made by the Operai del Duomo for a statue of David long before Michelangelo's began his work on it, which lasted from 1501 to 1504.
+The statue's commission was made during a decisive period in the history of the Florentine republic established before the expulsion of the Medici.
 The advantages of democratic government never materialized, and internal circumstances grew worse as dangers from without increased.
 Lorenzo de' Medici's successors and their supporters were a constant threat to the republic, and it was in defiance of the menace they represented that the project of a marble David was renewed.

 The Overseers of the Office of Works, known as the Operai del Duomo, were officers of the Opera di Santa Maria del Fiore, the organization charged with the construction and maintenance of the new Cathedral of Florence.
 The Operai consisted of a 12-member committee that organized competitions, chose the best entries, commissioned the prevailing artists, and paid for the finished work.
 Most of them were members of the influential woolen cloth guild, the Arte della Lana.
 They had plans long before Michelangelo's involvement to commission a series of twelve large sculptures of Old Testament prophets for the twelve spurs, or protrusions, generated by the four diagonal buttresses that helped support the enormous weight of the cathedral dome.

 In 1410, Donatello had made the first of the series of statues, a colossal figure of Joshua in terracotta, gessoed and painted white to give it the appearance of marble at a distance.
 Although Charles Seymour Jr says Donatello's protégé Agostino di Duccio was commissioned in 1463 to create a terracotta figure of Hercules for the series, almost certainly under the supervision of Donatello, Paoletti writes that "The term 'hercules' may not be a specific indication of the subject of the figure but simply a synonym... used at the time for a 'giant' or very large figure."